Plastic Surgery Coding Workshop March 13-14, 2020

 Upon completion of this activity, participants should be able to:

-- Identify CPT coding concepts, specific to breast reconstruction, skin lesion removal, flaps and grafts, skin substitute, lacerations and wound debridement procedures
+- Identify CPT coding concepts, specific to abdominal wall and breast reconstruction, skin lesion removal, flaps and grafts, skin substitute, lacerations, wound debridement procedures, hand and jaw and face

-- Refine necessary steps to successfully report CPT and ICD-10-CM codes
+- Refine necessary steps to successfully report CPT codes

 The American Society of Plastic Surgeons (ASPS) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.